-The Graduate School also awards a limited number of Doctoral Fellowships each year.
-The fellowships are payable in two payments at the beginning of the fall and spring semesters.
+The Graduate School also awards a limited number of other Doctoral Fellowships each year.
 They are stipends paid to students of outstanding ability for recruitment to doctoral programs of proven strength and vigor.
 These fellowships may supplement other stipends and grants that the students receive.
 Contact the Graduate School for the specific amounts of these fellowships.

-The fellowships will be granted for up to four years with annual renewal contingent upon superior academic performance and progress toward the degree http://www.uark.edu/depts/gradinfo/current/handbook.html#doctfellow
+The fellowships will be granted for up to four years with annual renewal contingent upon superior academic performance and progress toward the degree http://grad.uark.edu/future/funding/fellowships.php